tpwres/teczki-polskiego-wrestlingu/content/e/mzw/2018-12-08-mzw-project-2-four.md

   - {c: "MZW Championship", s: "Tournament Final Four Way Match"}
 {% end %}

+### Recap

-* [Lady Killer](@/w/boro.md) refused to enter the ring with [Asmund](@/w/asmund.md)
+* [Lady Killer](@/w/boro.md) refused to enter the ring with [Asmund](@/w/asmund.md), leading to the match declared a no-contest.
-* Dobroniak wins by a Gentleman Jarvis-style sleeper hold on Axel, and a very quiet three count
+* Dobroniak won by a Gentleman Jarvis-style sleeper hold on Axel, and a very quiet three count
 * [Justin Joy](@/w/justin-joy.md) vs Christopher Anthony was to be a singles match, but Justin invited Asmund to participate
-* Lady Killer unsuccessfuly intervened against Asmund
+* Lady Killer unsuccessfully intervened against Asmund
 * Buckna and Crane fought with kendo sticks, chairs, and outside the building
-* In the main event, all opponents arrive to the ring on a cruiser motorcycle.
+* In the main event, all opponents arrived to the ring on a cruiser motorcycle.
-* While [Shadow](@/w/shadow.md) pins Crane, Rothschild puts an armbar on Kid, who taps immediately, before the pin finishes.
-However, referee does not see the tap out, and awards the win to Shadow.
-The angry Rothschild hits Shadow with a steel chair.
+* While [Shadow](@/w/shadow.md) pins Crane, Rothschild puts an armbar on Kid, who tapped out immediately, before ref counted the pin.
+However, referee did not see the tap out, and awarded the win to Shadow.
+The angry Rothschild hit Shadow with a steel chair.

 ### References